- Extra Large Dog Beds for Great Danes – Summary Table

-Orthopedic beds are not only comfortable but are good options for dogs with mobility issues such as arthritis and hip dysplasia.
+Orthopaedic beds are not only comfortable but are good options for dogs with mobility issues such as arthritis and hip dysplasia.
 Keep in mind that this bed is huge.
-We recommend the Jumbo XXL as it seems to be the most popular size for Great Dane parents.
+We recommend the Jumbo XXL size as it seems to be the most popular size for Great Dane parents.

 The heavy-duty high-quality Jumbo bed measures at 127x102x33cm so if your Great Dane is dinky and likes to curl up when sleeping, there will be plenty of space for you to join them for a cuddle on their bed.